Every time we eat or drink something, our digestive system goes to work to help our bodies absorb the nutrients we need

 Once in the large intestine (also called the colon), there are very few nutrients left in the chyme.
 Water and electrolytes are removed and microbes go to work to continue the digestive process.
 What’s left now is waste, which passes through the final part of the large intestine, called the rectum and exits through the anus.

 As a gastroenterology clinic, we specialize in caring for people who have digestive issues.
-Please contact us if you have concerns about your digestive health.
+Please contact a Bhatti GI doctor if you have concerns about your digestive health.
+We have clinics located in Chaska and Edina, but provide care to patients throughout the Twin Cities.